gleechi/gleechi.github.io/pages/knowledge/grasp_interaction.md

 * <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.ObjectSelection}}">object selection</a>
 * <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.GraspSynthesisMethod}}">grasp synthesis</a>

-VirtualGrasp provides an <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.ObjectSelection}}">object selection</a>
+VirtualGrasp provides an <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.ObjectSelection}}">object selection</a> mechanism through checking collisions between a grasp selection sphere attached to the hand and the objects, and choosing the "closest" object for grasping.
-mechanism through checking collision between a grasp selection sphere attached to the hand and the objects, and choose the "closest" object for grasp.
-Note this process is done in VirtualGrasp library, not through physical collision detection in any client engines.
+Note this process is done in the VirtualGrasp library, and no collider setup or physical simulation is needed in any client engines.

 And once an object is selected by a hand, it is ready for <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.GraspSynthesisMethod}}">grasp synthesis</a>.